LaneTechWebDev/assignment-test-jdalvarez23/README.md

 There are some elements on this page, but as you view the page source, notice that there are no HTML tags inside the body element.

 Now go ahead and inspect one of the paragraph elements.
 Notice that the DOM elements are there; they were programmatically generated.
-In addition to rendering HTML and CSS, the browser processes JavaScript; ask our apps get more sophisticated, we'll use JavaScript (and the jQuery library) to manipulate the DOM in response to events.
+In addition to rendering HTML and CSS, the browser processes JavaScript; as our apps get more sophisticated, we'll use JavaScript (and the jQuery library) to manipulate the DOM in response to events.

 ###Step 4
 In a new tab, navigate to [https://it202.github.io/lab-page-exploration/page4.html](https://it202.github.io/lab-page-exploration/page4.html).